 - Avoid excessive exposure to sun. use a sunscreen whenever possible

-- Always follow safety regulations strictly, if you job places you in contact with any carcinogens
+- Always follow safety regulations strictly, if your job places you in contact with any carcinogens

 Foods that Prevent Cancer